-Yoga and mindfulness programs for Primary School children
+Teaching Yoga and Mindfulness programs for Primary School children

-Based on my own experience with an unhealthy body image, a racing mind and arthritis in its early stages, I now understand the importance of a wholistic approach.
-We are much more complex than just our outer appearance or any diagnosis.
+Based on my own experience with an unhealthy body image, a racing mind and arthritis in its early stages, I now understand the importance of a wholistic and integrative approach.
+We are all so much more complex than just our appearance or any diagnosis given.
 I truly listen to each individual's story, enabling me to guide and empower my clients on their unique paths.

-With my own personal journey, kindness, compassion and infectious enthusiasm, I make the experience of yoga real, authentic and accessible to everyone.
-I believe in a wholistic approach to health and wellbeing, and provide a non-judgemental, caring and inspiring space for people's unique differences and individual journeys.
+With my own personal journey, kindness, compassion and infectious enthusiasm, I make the experience of Yoga real, authentic and accessible to everyone.
+I strongly believe in a wholistic and integrative approach to health and wellbeing, and provide a non-judgmental, caring and inspiring space for people's unique differences and individual journeys.

 Yoga Therapist registered with the International Association of Yoga Therapists